Resumes

 You can get feedback on your resume in the following ways:

-What VMock Smart Resume Does:
+What Big Resume Does:

-What VMock Does NOT do:
+What Big Resume Does NOT Do:

 • Accurately read resumes with columns, text boxes, or other more visually creative formats.
 Pro Tip: use one of the system templates to refine your content.
 Then you can copy and paste the content into a more creative format, if that’s appropriate for your audience.